-In this guide we take a look at different keg sizes and the pros and cons of each size.
-Hopefully this guide helps you in finding out the information you’re after.
-If you’re interested where to buy kegs then be sure to check out guide on that too.
+In this guide, we take a look at different keg sizes and the pros and cons of each size.
+Hopefully, this guide helps you in finding out the information you’re interested in learning.
+If you’re interested where to buy kegs, then be sure to check out the guide on that too.

-There are many other variations of keg sizes but in this guide we will just mention the most popular ones.
-If you’re looking for more information on a specific keg then be sure to check out our section on some of the most popular beer kegs.
+There are many other variations of keg sizes, but in this guide, we will mention the most popular ones.
+If you’re looking for more information on a specific keg, then be sure to check out our section on some of the most popular beer kegs.

 The most Common Different Keg Sizes

 Below are six different keg sizes that you will currently find on the market.
-Each has their own pros and cons that we will briefly go into so you get a general understanding of the different sizes.
+Each has their pros and cons that we will briefly go into, so you get a general understanding of the different sizes.

-The sixth barrel keg is one of the smallest kegs you’re able to get with the exception of the mini keg.
-The dimensions of this keg sits at around 10” wide and 24” high and holds about 20L/5.23 gallons of liquid.
+The sixth barrel keg is one of the smallest kegs you’re able to get except for the mini keg.
+The dimensions of this keg sit at around 10” wide and 24” high and hold about 20L/5.23 gallons of liquid.

-This size is favored by a lot of smaller breweries or breweries that focus on range rather than quantity.
-This is because you can have many different types of beers without taking up too much room.
-This is probably the size you will most Cornelius kegs to be at.
+This size is a favorite with a lot of smaller breweries or breweries that focus on the range rather than quantity.
+This choice is because you can have many different types of beers without taking up too much room.
+This keg is probably the size you will find most Cornelius kegs to be.

 The quarter barrel keg or also known as the pony keg is second on our chart for keg sizes.
 This barrel holds 30L/7.75G of beer and is about 14” and 17” wide.
-The shape of this one is very similar to the full barrel but being easier to move due it’s lighter load.
+The shape of this particular keg is very similar to the full barrel, but being easier to move due to its lighter load.

-These are not very commonly used by homebrewers but you will find them used more for small to medium sized parties.
+These are not very common amongst homebrewers, but you will find them used more for small to medium-sized parties.